-Function Parameter Comments Conference Intercom Extension or none Join a party into a conference call after first using intercom to consult the user on the extension to which you are joining the other party.
-Dial Mailbox Extension or none Call another person's voice mailbox directly without ringing their phone.
-Dial Number (Speed Dial) Extension or external number Dial an extension or an external number.
-Group Pickup Extension Answer an incoming call to an extension in a pickup group.
-Hotline Extension Initiate a hotline call.
-A hotline is a ringdown circuit between two extensions; for example, an executive and an assistant.
-Hotline calls can be configured as speed dial or intercom calls.
-Intercom Extension or none Use a programmed button to connect to another user.
+Function Parameter Comments Intercom Extension or none Use a programmed button to connect to another user.
 When you intercom another user, instead of their phone ringing, the called party will hear a tone then you will be connected to their speaker phone.
 Malicious Call Trace Mailbox Event logs are sent to the specified mailbox.
-For more information, see Implementing Malicious Call Trace on page 270.
-Mobile Line None Future Feature: Switch the call audio from your Bluetooth-paired mobile phone to your Mitel desktop IP phone.
-This function is available if your mobile phone is synchronized with your desk phone through the Mitel Mobilelink feature.
+For more information, see Implementing Malicious Call Trace.
+Mobile Line None Switch the call audio from your Bluetooth-paired mobile phone to your Mitel desktop IP phone.
+This feature is available if your mobile phone is synchronized with your desk phone through the Mitel Mobilelink feature.
 Monitor Extension Extension or none Monitor the extension of another user so that you can help answer calls on behalf of that extension.
 You can also configure the Monitor Extension button for multiple functions, depending on the status of the monitoring party's phone.
-For more information, see Monitoring Extensions from an IP Phone on page 449.
+For more information, see Monitoring Extensions from an IP Phone.
 Page None Access the overhead paging system or page a group of phones.
 Park Extension or none Park a call on another extension.
 Park and Page Extension or none Park a call on another extension and simultaneously page a group of phones.
+Phone Application Application This feature is not supported for button box.
+Pickup Extension or none Pick up an incoming call for another extension.
+Pickup Night Bell None Pick up a call from an extension that rings on an overhead speaker.
+This feature can be convenient for off-hours when a caller needs to speak with anyone at a site.
+Pickup/Unpark Extension or none Pick up an incoming call for another extension or unpark a call that is parked on another extension.
+Uses internal presence to determine which operation to perform